What Is a Class 3 Ebike? Speed, Power & Legal Guide

 - On-Street Bike Lanes (Protected or Painted): Generally allowed.

 - Multi-Use Paths/Greenways: This is where restrictions are most common.
 Many shared paths are speed-limited to 15 or 20 mph, and often prohibit Class 3 e-bikes outright to protect pedestrians and slower cyclists.
+Even when a Class 3 ebike is ridden slowly, the higher-speed classification alone is what triggers many of these restrictions, which is why access rules can feel stricter than the actual speed you’re traveling.
 As WIRED notes, Class 3 bikes are generally fine on roads but often restricted on greenways and paths.

 - Mountain Bike/Singletrack Trails: Class 3 e-bikes are almost universally prohibited on non-motorized soft-surface trails.
 As cycling publications like Singletracks.com often highlight, trail access for Class 3 is particularly limited.